If I asked you “what are the biggest problems with today’s cryptocurrency exchanges?”, your answer would probably include a few of the following.

 Seamless integration with financial and regulatory systems must be a top priority for any exchange.
 Expert lawyers from Deloitte and Osborne Clarke will be working together with Blockport to ensure full compliance in these areas.
 Blockport is maintaining close relationships with the Dutch financial regulators Authority Financial Markets and the Dutch Central Bank.
 Communication with such entities is vital to ensure the unhindered flow of capital (fiat) into and out of the Blockport platform.

 While I am a strong supporter of the Blockport project, it would be unfair not to include a comparison with some of its main competitors.
 I looked at Ethos and Covesting, two of the most promising platforms with similar aims.
 I also included Binance and Coinbase for reference.
-Obviously, including every platform is not feasible and I apologise to the members of those which were not included.
+Obviously, including every platform is not feasible and I apologize to the members of those which were not included.

 Given the young age of these projects, providing an accurate comparison is challenging, but I did my best.
 In doing my research I was very impressed by the professionalism of the Ethos and Covesting representatives I liaised with, despite them knowing the main focus of my article was Blockport.
-Thus special thanks goes to Samuel Feintech (Ethos Telegram admin), Paul Hinrichsen (Director of Business Development at Covesting) and Maciej Witak (Covesting Europe Support Team).
+Thus special thanks go to Samuel Feintech (Ethos Telegram admin), Paul Hinrichsen (Director of Business Development at Covesting) and Maciej Witak (Covesting Europe Support Team).
 Your input was invaluable.

 Chart explanation and analysis